 Bibliography: The bibliography should follow the style manual or specifications of the department/program.

-Special Formatting: Art works, musical compositions, photographs, etc. may require special accommodations which should be decided on early in your work in consultation with your thesis adviser and the administrative assistant to the Reference Librarian.
+Special Formatting: Art works, musical compositions, photographs, etc. may require special accommodations which should be decided on early in your work in consultation with your thesis adviser and the Systems Librarian.

 The Abstract: A summary or abstract of 200-500 words must accompany the copy of the thesis which is deposited with the Reference Counter of the Library.
-This abstract will not be bound with the text but should be included un-numbered immediately following the title page.
+This abstract should be included in the PDF immediately following the title page.

 Contents: The thesis should contain the following sections: